facebook/react-native-website/docs/images.md

 Android supports loading [drawable resources](https://developer.android.com/guide/topics/resources/drawable-resource) via the `xml` file type.
 This means you can use [vector drawables](https://developer.android.com/develop/ui/views/graphics/vector-drawable-resources) for rendering icons or [shape drawables](https://developer.android.com/guide/topics/resources/drawable-resource#Shape) for, well, drawing shapes!
 You can import and use these resource types the same as any other [static resource](#static-image-resources) or [hybrid resource](#images-from-hybrid-apps-resources).
 You have to specify image dimensions manually.

-For static drawables that live alongside your JS code, use the `require` syntax:
+For static drawables that live alongside your JS code, use the `require` or `import` syntax (both work the same):

 ```tsx
 <Image